 The JCA-AHF shall encourage the use of ITU-T Technical Papers, FSTP-TACL "Telecommunications accessibility checklist" for standards writers", FSTP-ACC-RemPart "Guidelines for supporting remote participation in meetings for all", and FSTP-AM "Guidelines for accessible meetings", as well as Recommendations ITU-T F.790 "Telecommunication accessibility guidelines for older persons and persons with disabilities" and ITU-T F.791 "Accessibility terms and definitions".
 The JCA-AHF shall stress the importance of implementing universal design from the beginning in the creation of accessible telecommunication/ICT services, products and terminals and creation of accessibility guidelines, in accordance with the UNCRPD.

-The JCA-AHF encourages active participation of all ITU Study Groups in the JCA-AHF; to invite the Study Group Chairmen to give a reminder to meeting participants to take appropriate account of the above-mentioned Resolutions, Technical Papers and Accessibility Recommendations; to assign a liaison representative to each ITU Study Group/Sector, and/or appropriate Working Parties.
+The JCA-AHF encourages active participation of all ITU Study Groups in the JCA-AHF; to invite the Study Group Chairs to give a reminder to meeting participants to take appropriate account of the above-mentioned Resolutions, Technical Papers and Accessibility Recommendations; to assign a liaison representative to each ITU Study Group/Sector, and/or appropriate Working Parties.
 These liaisons should be made responsible to communicate accessibility queries and any current work applicable to accessibility for Persons with Disabilities to the JCA-AHF.

-The JCA operates under the terms of , clause 2.2.
+The JCA operates under the terms of Recommendation ITU-T A.18.

 Administrative support

-ITU-T Telecommunications Standardization Bureau (TSB) will provide secretariat and facilities required by JCA-AHF.
+ITU-T Telecommunications Standardization Bureau (TSB) will provide secretariat and facilities required for JCA-AHF, within available resource limits.

 Meetings

-The JCA will hold at least two meetings a year and produce liaisons as appropriate to relevant groups on the work.
-The JCA-AHF will work electronically using teleconferences that are captioned, and by face-to-face meetings with sign language interpretation on request.
-The meetings will invite all relevant ITU wide groups, and should be coordinated with such groups when applicable, to facilitate the participation of persons with disabilities.
+The JCA will work primarily by correspondence and electronic meetings.
+Any physical meeting considered necessary should be convened by the chair of the JCA.
+The JCA will invite all relevant ITU wide groups, and encourage the participation of persons with disabilities.

+All meetings of JCA-AHF will be fully accessible to experts with disabilities as requested, with real time captioning as a standard accessibility provision in addition to any other accommodations requested.

 Parent group and progress reports

 The JCA-AHF will report its activities to TSAG as its parent group and relevant study groups at their meetings.
 The JCA-AHF will copy all JCA-AHF reports to the Director of the TSB to facilitate the writing of the report to the ITU Council on the implementation of all accessibility-related resolutions.